 Sometimes you need to look a little harder.
 Sometimes, they’re as easy as opening your eyes.

 So, here are my suggestions on how to add an extra slice of adventure to a trip to this bewildering city.

-Without further ado, here are 7 unusual things to do while you’re in Hong Kong.
+Without further ado, here’s our collection of unusual things to do while you’re in Hong Kong.

 Once the residence and office of the commander of the British Forces in Hong Kong, Flagstaff House now houses a different segment of history.
 As a branch of the Hong Kong Museum of Art, it displays a collection of antique Chinese teaware behind the white painted facade of colonial Hong Kong.
 This includes the world’s oldest known surviving teapot.

 After looking at the things, it’s time for a taste as the Lock Cha Tea House next door.
-Sat at the heart of Admiralty, this is hardly an off the beaten track recommendation, but with its carved wooden screens, blue-spattered porcelain and faded wall calligraphy Lok Cha brings authentic Cantonese tea traditions back to life.
+Sat at the heart of Admiralty, its carved wooden screens, blue-spattered porcelain and faded wall calligraphy Lok Cha brings authentic Cantonese tea traditions back to life.